digital-blueprint/relay-blob-bundle/doc/examples.md

 composer require web-token/jwt-key-mgmt
 composer require web-token/jwt-signature-algorithm-hmac
 ```
-The following script is a simple example of how to communicate with blob using GETALL.
+The following script is a simple example of how to communicate with blob to GET a collection.
 Make sure to replace the base url with your blob base url and the bucketID, prefix and secretKey with your values.
 ```php
 <?php
 require __DIR__ .'/vendor/autoload.php';